dhruvoza25/DigiXpense-Handling-Expense-Compilation/a_Input files/readme.txt

-Place your bills pdf in the folder
+Place your bills pdf in this folder and run the import workflow